microsoft/fluent-ui-react/specifications/glossary.md

-fixed | Used to make the component fixed to a side of it's content. ('left', 'right', 'top', 'bottom') textAlign | Align the content. ('left', 'right', 'center', 'justified') vertical | Used to make the component display it's content vertically.
+fixed | Used to make the component fixed to a side of it's content. ('left', 'right', 'top', 'bottom') textAlign | Align the content. ('left', 'right', 'center', 'justified') vertical | Used to make the component display it's content vertically. shape | Used to describe the shape of the component.
+For example for the Menu component, beside the default, we have the following shapes: ('pills', 'pointing', 'underlined')